yantonov/install-ghc/mac/install-ghc-mac.md

-###  How to install latest GHC from source + latest stack + cabal + cabal-install on mac os
+###  How to install GHC from source + latest stack + cabal + cabal-install on mac os

-for your convinience these instuction is available as:
+for your convinience this instuction is available as:
 [gist](https://gist.github.com/yantonov/23b15966eb46c45b73e0)
 [git repo](https://github.com/yantonov/install-ghc)